Hospital Astom Martin The Americas

 Reverend Addo is also a licensed Minister ordained through the Church of God.

-Maria Font Trabocchi is the Co-Owner of Fabio Trabocchi Restaurant Group – Fiola, Fiola Mare, Del Mar, Sfoglina, Fiola Miami, Fiola Venezia.
+Co-Owner of Fabio Trabocchi Restaurant Group – Fiola, Fiola Mare, Del Mar, Sfoglina, Fiola Miami, Fiola Venezia.
 Born on the beloved island of Mallorca in her native Spain and daughter of a diplomat posted to the United States, Maria grew up in Washington DC where she attended school and started a family.
 After working in high-end luxury companies such as Cartier and Ralph Lauren, and eventually executive global management at The Ritz-Carlton Hotel Company, Maria made a winning bet alongside her husband Chef Fabio Trabocchi, and opened their first restaurant – Michelin awarded Fiola – in 2011 in Washington DC.

 Damon D. Jones